-Martha Anderson is Managing Partner of Nixon Peabody’s Buffalo, New York, office.
-She is a finance and corporate lawyer with over 25 years of experience representing financial institutions and businesses of all types in connection with leveraged and project finance transactions and mergers, acquisitions and dispositions.
+Martha Anderson is a finance and corporate lawyer with over 25 years of experience representing financial institutions and businesses of all types in connection with leveraged and project finance transactions and mergers, acquisitions and dispositions.
 She also has extensive experience in professional sports matters involving NFL, MLB, NBA and NHL teams and their stadiums and arenas.

 I help financial institutions and businesses of all types to get their deals done and achieve their strategic objectives.
 My practice includes the following:

 I represent banks, subordinated and other lenders and corporate borrowers in financings, including secured and unsecured, syndicated and single bank, working capital and asset-based transactions, leveraged financings, EB-5 financings, subordinated note purchases, acquisition financings, bridge financings and debt restructurings.
 I am also experienced in negotiating intercreditor agreements and subordination agreements.

 In addition to the stadium project financings referenced below, I have worked on project financings of solar plants, energy storage and biomass facilities, fertilizer and methanol plants and infrastructure.
 Most recently, I worked with our project finance team on the $1.8 billion financing of a fertilizer plant.

 I represent buyers and sellers of businesses in leveraged and other acquisitions, recapitalizations, restructurings and dispositions, both domestically and internationally.
 That experience includes transactions involving companies involved in manufacturing, food, health care and medical devices.